Nightshade14/Nightshade14/README.md

 ## 🚀 About Me

-I'm a passionate Machine Learning Engineer with **3+ years of experience** building scalable AI systems that serve millions of users.
+I'm a Machine Learning Engineer with **3+ years of experience** building scalable AI systems that serve millions of users.
 Recently graduated from MS in Computer Science at NYU while bringing cutting-edge research into production-ready solutions.

 ## Achievements
 - 1st Runner Up Qualcomm x Microsoft Edge AI Hackathon with AI leveraging the new Qualcomm Snapdragon X-series laptop System on Chips (SoC)'s Neural Processing Unit (NPU).
 Decreased response inference latency and battery consumption on edge devices by utilizing specialized hardware (NPU).